deeputech/deeputech.github.io/_posts/2019-11-14-functional-programming-in-rust.md

 If you are looking for functional programming in Java, Golang or TypeScript check other posts in the series.

-I'm not gonna dive into all functional programming concepts in detail, instead, I'm gonna focus on things that you can do in Rust which are in line with functional programming concepts.
+I'm not gonna dive into all functional programming concepts in detail, instead, I'm gonna focus on things that you can do in Rust that are in line with functional programming concepts.
 I'm also not gonna discuss the pros and cons of functional programming in general.

 Please note that some introductions in this post are repeated from my other posts in the series for your ease of reading.